Archdiocese of Baltimore: 1989 to present

-In 2012, Bishop William E. Lori of Bridgeport was appointed archbishop of Baltimore by Pope Benedict XVI.
-In 2019, Lori released “The Journey to Racial Justice: Repentance, Healing and Action.”
+In 2019, Lori released The Journey to Racial Justice: Repentance, Healing and Action.
 The document acknowledged racism in the Catholic Church and suggested measures to combat it.
 That same year, Lori instituted an initiative for reporting allegations against any bishop in the archdiocese.
 The policy was drafted by the archdiocesan independent review board.
+In February 2019, Maryland Attorney General Brian Frosh launched an investigation into sexual abuse allegations against the archdiocese.
+Archbishop Lori provided Frosh with over 50,000 pages of internal documents dating back to 1965.